Chemical weapon for sale: China's unregulated narcotic | Metro News

 Share via Email

+Carfentanil is so toxic an amount smaller than a poppy seed can kill a person, but it is not a controlled substance in China.
+The U.S. Drug Enforcement Administration is also pressing China to blacklist carfentanil, but Beijing has yet to act, leaving a substance whose lethal qualities have been compared with Venomous Agent X, or VX, to flow unabated into foreign markets.

-The AP did not actually order any drugs, or test whether the products on offer were genuine.
+The AP did not actually buy any drugs, or test whether the substances on offer were genuine.

 "It's a weapon," said Andrew Weber, assistant secretary of